 But while the kookiness is getting slowly squeezed out of central Greenwich by, to use the polite term, commercial interests, East Greenwich is coming of age.
-It’s always had some classic old haunts, like the 17th century Plume of Feathers and the Georgian riverside pub, the Cutty Sark, but it was the rise of the Pelton Arms to become the best of Greenwich’s 35-odd pubs that alerted us that something was afoot East of the Meridian Line.
+It’s always had some classic old haunts, like the 17th century Plume of Feathers and the Georgian riverside pub, the Cutty Sark, but it was the rise of the Pelton Arms (SE London CAMRA Pub of the Year 2016) to become the best of Greenwich’s 35-odd pubs that alerted us that something was afoot East of the Meridian Line.

 Five years ago, the Pelton was a nothing backstreet boozer of little distinction.
 Now it’s a thriving music venue and community hub.
 I counted 10 hand pumps (though later there appeared to be 20), and enjoyed good, hearty food at non-tourist prices.
 It’s been a rollicking success story with a large loyal clientele that call it home, despite what it says on their mail.